micmejia/bible-dump/AMPC/Jeremiah/Jer 46.md

-The word that the Lord spoke to Jeremiah the prophet concerning the coming of [^b]Nebuchadrezzar king of Babylon and his smiting of the land of Egypt:
+The word that the Lord spoke to Jeremiah the prophet concerning the coming of Nebuchadrezzar king of Babylon and his smiting of the land of Egypt: